 Kellen Myers - Teaching

-This page serves as the syllabus for this course.
+This page serves as the main hub of activity for this course.
 This page will be updated to reflect additions or changes to the course schedule, assignments, etc.

 Students may contact me at:

 - Before, during, and after class meetings

 Most of the course information can be found on this website.
 Be sure to keep up with the course's progress and other important information.
 Dates, assignments, etc. are subject to change, and you should take care to be informed and prepared.
 If you have any questions, be sure to check these pages.
 If you still can't find the answer, contact me (email is usually fastest).

 - This course meets at the following times & locations:

 - The textbook for this course is Complex Variables and Applications, by Brown & Churchill, 9th edition.